-We use anti-virus software and security patch programs widely on our IT equipment to prevent computer viruses.
+To prevent computer virus attacks, we monitor e-mails through a targeted e-mail attack prevention system and use anti-virus software and security patch programs widely on our IT equipment.
 We also employ information security management systems to monitor access to important data and limit access to information networks from unauthorized IT equipment.
 Through these measures, we work to prevent leaks of information from internal fraud and prevent external threats.

 We have established Guidelines for Information Security as rules for Group companies to follow.
-To ensure compliance with these rules, we regularly conduct IT internal audits on our subsidiaries both in Japan and overseas, and work continuously to improve their status.
+To ensure compliance with these rules, we regularly conduct IT internal audits on our subsidiaries both in Japan and other countries, and work continuously to improve their status.

-We have prepared training materials that include rules for information system users, and we periodically conduct group-wide training to raise awareness of our information security measures with users throughout the Group.
+We have prepared training materials that include rules for information system users, and we periodically conduct group-wide training to raise awareness of our information security measures among all users in the Group.

 From the standpoint of business continuity in the event of a large-scale disaster, we are in the process of migrating the business servers located in our in-house server room to external data centers.